kahalewai/agbac/readme.md

 * Scale across vendors and environments
 * Support incremental adoption

 This means you can use AGBAC today (right now!) with your existing IAM solution, without needing to update or patch the solution.
-An easy first step is to implement the vendor-specific configuration guide for Dual-Auth to begin your AGBAC journey (Option 2 above).
+An easy first step is to implement the vendor-specific configuration guide for Dual Auth to begin your AGBAC journey (Option 2 above).
 You will be better positioned to achieve Zero Trust (ZT) compliance at the AI Agent Layer.
 Boom! 💥 💥 💥

 <br>
 <br>